andreasvc/disco-dop/docs/cli/treedraw.rst

 --abbr            abbreviate labels longer than 5 characters.
 --plain           disable ANSI colors.
 --frontier        only show terminal and non-terminal leaves.
+--output=x        :'text': (default) output in ASCII/ANSI art format.
+                  :'html': similar to 'text', but wrap output in HTML.
+                  :'svg': SVG wrappend in HTML.
+                  :'tikznode': generate LaTeX code using TiKZ.
+                  :'tikzmatrix': generate LaTeX code using TiKZ.
+                  :'tikzqtree': generate LaTeX code using TiKZ-qtree, only applicable to continuous trees.

 -n, --numtrees=x  only display the first x trees from the input.

 If no treebank is given, input is read from standard input; format is detected.